hakerdefo/pmxkcd/README.md

 ### Dependencies :

-  - YAD - YAD (yet another dialog) is a tool for create graphical dialogs from shell scripts.
+  - YAD - YAD (yet another dialog) is a tool to create graphical dialogs from shell scripts.
 [YAD] is available in repositories of some Linux distributions.
 You can use following links to get YAD if it is not shipped by your distribution,

     http://www.ubuntuupdates.org/package_metas?exact_match=1&q=yad